 In a telephone survey of 16 000 study participants, no difference in self- reported BMI was found between premenopausal and postmenopausal women, adjusting for age and other covariants.

-That's total weight however.
+That's the total weight, however.

 What can change as a result of hormone flux is "distribution" of weight or fat.

 There tends to be an accumulation of body fat around the abdomen as a result of estradiol.

 In terms of perimenopause, the resulting weight gain appears to be more from the loss of female hormones.

 Keep in mind that both drop significantly as their production is primarily driven by the monthly egg-creation cycle (estradiol to make it...progesterone after release).

 Perimenopause is literally the wind-down of this process!

 Let's look at an abrupt change in these female hormones...removal of the ovaries.